jakwisn/jakwisn.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>jakwisn@gmail.com</p>
+    <p>jakwisn@gmail.com</p><br>
-    <p>+45 31 78 52 46</p>
+    <p>+45 31 78 52 46</p><br>
-    <p>Copenhagen</p>
+    <p>Copenhagen</p><br>

 news: False # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi I am Jakub Wisniewski - data scientist with expertise in AI and experience in researching and developing DS and ML solutions.
-Demonstrated leadership through academic and professional contributions, including research, mentorship, and organizing events.
-I am really interested in how AI can automate and help solving complex problems - especially the ones at scale.
+Hi, I'm Jakub Wisniewski, a data scientist specializing in AI with a strong background in developing and researching data science and machine learning solutions.
+I have demonstrated leadership through my academic and professional contributions, including research, mentorship, and event organization.
+My passion lies in leveraging AI to automate and solve complex problems, particularly those at scale.

-Currently I am a student of artificial intelligence at DTU working as a data scientist in SEB.
-Right now I am working on my master thesis where I am deploying AI models based on ultrasound video feed that will act as navigational support for novice sonographers.
+Currently, I am pursuing a degree in artificial intelligence at DTU while working as a data scientist at SEB.
+My master’s thesis involves deploying AI models based on ultrasound video feeds to provide navigational support for novice sonographers.
+I have extensive experience working with various data modalities, from tabular financial data to images, videos, and text.

-Upon graduation, I intend to seek a new position where I can leverage and further advance my skills in AI.
+Upon graduation, I am eager to find a new position where I can apply and further develop my AI skills.